Welcome to the 100 Million Academy Review!

 Your website is your headquarters, your business and in 2020 without a website, you can’t make a consistent income.

-As an alternative to the website is a YouTube channel.
+An alternative to the website is a YouTube channel.

 But in both cases, you need thousands of people who will want to consume your content.